rtyler/brokenco.de/_posts/2018-08-23-redislabs-ditches-opensource.md

 A link was sent my way to the [Redis Labs "Commons Clause"](https://redislabs.com/community/commons-clause/), which definitely raised my eyebrow.
-While the Commons Clause, as defined by Redis Labs, does not apply to Redis itself, but is applied to their [other non-closed source software](https://redislabs.com/community/oss-projects/).
+While the Commons Clause, as defined by Redis Labs, does not apply to Redis itself, it is applied to their [non-closed source software](https://redislabs.com/community/oss-projects/).

 The relevant and interesting text of the "Commons Clause" is as follows: